 Snorlax Frosting Directions

-Whisk the shortening and margarine for a minimum of 1 minute using an electric or stand mixer.
+Whisk the spectrum sustainably harvested organic palm shortening and margarine for a minimum of 1 minute using a stand mixer or a handheld electric mixer.

 Sift in half of the powdered sugar, mixing for 2 minutes after.

 Add the vanilla and nondairy milk, and continue to mix for 2 more minutes.